BankingofThings/BoT-Python-SDK/CONTRIBUTING.md

-# Contribute to the Banking of Things IoT Python SDK
+# Contribute to the Banking of Things Python SDK

 ### *Pull requests are welcome!*